recolic/microsoft-intune-archlinux/README.md

 - Failed to decrypt with key:LinuxBrokerRegularUserSecretKey thumbprint

 Run `seahorse` and make sure your **default** keyring is unlocked, and contains **valid** certificates.

+- Microsoft Edge crashed immediately on startup (SIGSEGV)

+If your Microsoft Edge crashes immediately on startup because of SIGSEGV.

+Firstly, stop all msft-identity-broker services, uninstall `msft-identity-broker` and try again.
+If the problem is still not resolved, investigate your Microsoft Edge.

+If the crash is caused by msft-identity-broker, you must delete everything in `~/.config/msft-identity-broker/` and `/var/lib/msft-identity-device-broker/`.
+Stop these services and perform your enrollment again.